lyrx2k/winchisel/README.md

 - Home dashboard with system information
 - Debloater tools for removing Windows components and apps
+- Privacy settings for disabling telemetry and tracking
+- Security options for system hardening
 - Downloads tab for installing useful apps and tools (via winget or vendor sites)
 - Performance tab with gaming and system tweaks
 - Processes tab for process management, priorities, affinity, and related actions